My Brother Charlie

 A Friend for Henry

-One of the most heartbreaking aspects of autism is the difficulty children have making friends.
+One of the most heartbreaking aspects is the difficulty children have making friends.
 Henry desperately wants a friend.
 He wants the companionship of someone who will listen, share, and play with him.
 But Henry is having a particularly hard time with loud noises and boundaries.
 Will he ever find a buddy he can count on?
 A sweet, compelling story that offers hope for kids who need some extra help with socialization.

 Why Johnny Doesn't Flap: NT is OK!